openstack/ironic/doc/source/admin/secure-rbac.rst

 ~~~~~~~~~~~

 The ``allocations`` endpoint of the API is somewhat different than other
-other endpoints as it allows for the allocation of physical machines to
+endpoints as it allows for the allocation of physical machines to
 an admin.
 In this context, there is not already an ``owner`` or ``project_id``
 to leverage to control access for the creation process, any project member
 does have the inherent privilege of requesting an allocation.
 That being said,